icon-project/documentation/references/python-api-reference.md

 It is important to set a proper `step_limit` value in your transaction to make the submitted transaction executed successfully.

 `estimate_step` API provides a way to **estimate** the Step usage of a given transaction.
-Using the method, you can get an estimated Step usage before sending your transaction then make a `SignedTransaction` with the `step_limit` based on the estimation.
+Using the method, you can get an estimated Step usage before sending your transaction, then based on the estimation, decide the optimal `step_limit` in your `SignedTransaction`.

 ### Examples